Thermodynamic potential: Natural variables

-The fundamental equations
+Fundamental equations

 The definitions of the thermodynamic potentials may be differentiated and, along with the first and second laws of thermodynamics, a set of differential equations known as the fundamental equations follow.
 (Actually they are all expressions of the same fundamental thermodynamic relation, but are expressed in different variables.)
 By the first law of thermodynamics, any differential change in the internal energy U of a system can be written as the sum of heat flowing into the system subtracted by the work done by the system on the environment, along with any change due to the addition of new particles to the system:

 where δQ is the infinitesimal heat flow into the system, and δW is the infinitesimal work done by the system, μ_{i} is the chemical potential of particle type i and N_{i} is the number of the type i particles.
 (Neither δQ nor δW are exact differentials, i.e., they are thermodynamic process path-dependent.
 Small changes in these variables are, therefore, represented with δ rather than d.)

 By the second law of thermodynamics, we can express the internal energy change in terms of state functions and their differentials.
 In case of reversible changes we have: